When to Replace Your Watch Battery: The Complete Guide

 Water Damage

-Man in navy suit adjusting cuff of Söner rectangular watch - the importance of maintaining a quality timepiece
+Man in navy suit adjusting shirt cuff to reveal Söner rectangular watch, showing importance of maintaining a quality timepiece in professional wear

 Jerky or Erratic Seconds Hand